 Escape the bustle of urban life on the multi-award-winning, off-road walking and cycling trail - the Great Western Greenway.
 This stunning trail starts in Westport and goes all the way to Achill.
 The first 14km stage of the Greenway from Newport to Mulranny opened in 2010 and a year later extensions were finished lengthening the route to 42km, almost entirely off-road.

 The Greenway follows the path of the old Westport to Achill Midland Great Western Railway line which closed in 1937.
 Landowners along the route have given access to their land and allowed the development of the path at no cost.

-The Greenway meanders through some of the most beautiful and idyllic countryside you’ll find anywhere in Ireland.
+The Greenway meanders through some of the most beautiful and idyllic countrysides you’ll find anywhere in Ireland.
 Walkers and cyclists can drink in the views of the spectacular Nephin Beg mountain range, Clew Bay, Clare Island, Croagh Patrick, and Achill.
-You could even stop off for a hike on one of the Derradda loop walks or take a break on Mulranny’s Blue Flag Beach.
+You could even stop off for a short hike on one of the Derradda loop walks or take a break on Mulranny’s Blue Flag Beach.

 If you’re a history buff you can visit fascinating gems like the seven-arch railway viaduct over the Black Oak river in Newport, or take a slight detour and visit Granuaile’s Rockfleet Castle and the 15th-century Burrishoole Abbey.